-Theology becomes integral when it suggests a direct and specific relationship between theology and mission that transcends the dichotomy of theory and praxis.
+Theology becomes holistic when it suggests a direct and specific relationship between theology and mission that transcends the dichotomy of theory and praxis.
 Maintaining a healthy balance between these entities frees us from falling into dangerous extremes, which would deprive us from the timely advice of the Word in the midst of contemporary challenges.
 Also, we are aided in achieving missional action.

 I have also identified that the elaboration of a theology through a holistic perspective needs to become dialogical with the surrounding reality.
 A purely scholastic theology cannot help us discern with precision our responsibility in the midst of the world's contemporary challenges; but permanent dialog with the church, that is alive on the frontier of the mission, will give us adequate impetus for rethinking our faith and enriching our missiological practice.

-A holistic missional theology fulfills its function of articulating the message of God when it demonstrates belonging in new contexts and challenges, because the fulfillment of mission always needs to effectual with specific socioeconomic, political and religious characteristics.
-For Escobar, "theology is a reflection of God's people which accompanies its pilgrimage throughout the world".
+A holistic missional theology fulfills its function of articulating the message of God when it demonstrates belonging in new contexts and challenges, because the fulfillment of mission always needs to become effective in a context with specific socioeconomic, political and religious characteristics.
+For Escobar, "theology is a reflection of God's people which accompanies its pilgrimage throughout the world"1.

 In that sense, our Wesleyan heritage reminds us that the Great Awakening of the 18th century was characterized by the presence of at least three foundational elements: an eminently pastoral theology, the centrality of the Christian holiness doctrine and the development of missiological action in response the pressing needs of the context.
-In fact, sociopolitical contributions of the Wesleyan movement caused such an impact to social structures in England that it can be identified as a catalyst in a bloody revolution, like that of the French.
+In fact, sociopolitical contributions of the Wesleyan movement caused such an impact on the social structures in England that it can be identified as the principal factor that made unnecessary a bloody revolution, like that of the French.